BarendPotijk/visualize_crypto_options/README.md

   1. Open the script in your preferred Python editor.
   2. Ensure that the required libraries are installed.
   3. Call OptionData(`currency`, `start_date`, `end_date`).option_data().
-  4. Visualize the gathered option data one of the following functions:
+  4. Visualize the gathered option data using one of the following functions (the optional time can be used to filter in the intial time range):

       * iv_smile(option data, optional = `start date`, optional = `end date`)
       * iv_surface(option data, optional = `start date`, optional = `end date`)